-Use bdr.autopartition\drop\partition once a BDR AutoPartition table has been made, as this function can specify single partitions to drop.
+Use bdr.autopartition and partition and partition can specify single partitions to drop.
 If the partitioned table was successfully dropped, the function returns true.

-bdr.autopartition\drop\partition(relname regclass)
+bdr.autopartition_drop_partition(relname regclass)

 • relname - The name of the partitioned table to drop.

 This places a DDL lock on the parent table, before using DROP TABLE on the chosen partition table.